 - HKEY Users.

-Select each of them, and then select user, and then Full Control permission.
+Select each of them, select user, and then Full Control permission.

 Related: Registry Editor, Cannot import, Error accessing the registry